 Comment: Enforcement Penalties

-There should be heavy fines for violations, a plan for repeat offenders, and the ability to shut facility down if it poses an immediate risk to the public and environment.
+There should be heavy fines for violations, a plan for repeat offenders, and the ability to shut a facility down if it poses an immediate risk to the public and environment.

 Response

-DEQ follows established enforcement procedures in Oregon Administrative RuleChapter 340, Division 12.
+DEQ follows established enforcement procedures in Oregon Administrative Rule (OAR) Chapter 340, Division 12.
 Fines are based on the amounts and procedures specified in these rules, and include provisions for increasing fines for repeated violations.
+DEQ may also revoke a permit if a permitted facility is seriously endangering the public health, safety or the environment, under OAR 340-216-0082(4)(b).

 In addition, under Oregon Revised Statute 468.115, if DEQ finds that air pollution presents imminent and substantial endangerment to the public health, at the Governor’s direction, DEQ can issue a cease and desist order against the person or persons responsible for the pollution.
 The order can be effective for no more than 10 days and may be renewed by order of the Governor.